 Don’t overmix the cupcake batter.
 Over-mixing can cause a whole slew of issues with your cupcakes as they bake.
 Dense, chewy cupcakes is one of them.

 Use an oven thermometer.
 Every oven is different and may not calibrate to the correct temperature like you think it is.
 I discovered this with both my old oven and new oven.
-Both said it was preheated to the correct temperature when the oven thermometer said it was actually 100 degrees cooler.
+Both said it was preheated to the correct temperature, but the oven thermometer showed it was actually 100 degrees cooler.
 So, word to the wise, get yourself an oven thermometer to ensure your oven is heating to the correct temperature!

 Storing your cupcakes.
 The vanilla cupcakes without the cookie dough frosting or cookie dough filling can be made 2-3 days in advance and kept in a tightly sealed storage container at room temperature.

-If the tops appear to be slightly sticky to the touch after storing, let them sit out uncovered for about 30 minutes before adding the frosting.
+If the tops feel slightly sticky to the touch after storing, let them sit out uncovered for about 30 minutes before adding the frosting.

 If high heat or humidity is an issue where you live, you can keep them stored in the refrigerator.
 They do tend to dry out more this way, so make sure they are in a well-sealed container!